Lecture Zero: Introduction

 Class is curved.

-Post questions on Piazza (but not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or some to OH:
+Post questions on Piazza (not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or come to OH.

 What is DevOps?